The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

 We get this number from SEMrush.
 The great news is that this basic SEO report is free.

-Simply go to SEMrush.com, type your URL into the box, and hit Start Now.
+Go to SEMrush, type your URL into the box, and hit Start Now.

-It will bring you to this screen (your domain will be auto-populated in the box.)
-Simply click on the All Reports dropdown and click on Organic Research.
+It will bring you to this screen (your domain will auto-populate in the box.)
+Click on the All Reports dropdown and click on Organic Research.

 This will bring up a trended line chart that shows all the keywords you rank for in the top 100 Google positions.
 If you hover over one of the lines, it will show you a breakdown of the keywords by position.